costoffreedom/costoffreedom-book/book/epilogue/andromeda-report-gliese-832-c-expedition.md

 their society, and to bring this knowledge back to Planet Earth to help it find ways to sustain human society there.</p>

-<p>I'm the civilisation intelligence convoy.
-I'm to accompany them for
+<p>I’m the civilisation intelligence convoy.
+I’m to accompany them for
 this mission, in order to ensure there are no dangerous happenings.
 This is my last mission, and I will return from their planet to solve the key problems that keep human civilisation stuck in this era.</p>

 <p>My last mission includes encoding and backing up all the science and
-technology developed and involved in that civilisation's history, and transferring it to the next shell I will adapt in the future.
+technology developed and involved in that civilisation’s history, and transferring it to the next shell I will adapt in the future.
 I will pass through a tunnel and do the quantum leap to another civilisation, I will follow the Galactica map which is already embedded inside my